As the mother of an 11 and almost 13 year old, I can tell you that parenting is not easy.

 In addition to being a parent for close to 13 years now, I have 10 years of experience as a Pediatric Speech-Language Pathologist working with babies, toddlers and school age children as well as a few years working as an elementary school educational assistant and child and youth worker.

 I have seen my fair share of tantrums and questionable behavior.

-There is no book (not even mine) or course that is going to prepare you for everything you will need to know to fulfill all of the job requirements that parenting entails.
+There is no book (not even mine) that is going to prepare you for everything you will need to know to fulfill all of the job requirements that parenting entails.